 I haven’t been blogging here much lately, but I have been spending a lot of time on WordPress.com.
-Automattic has spent the past 20 months building an entirely new user interface (codenamed “Calypso”) for WordPress.com, one where you can manage all of your WordPress sites in one place, whether they’re hosted here on WordPress.com or elsewhere, running Jetpack.
+Automattic has spent the past 20 months building an entirely new user interface for WordPress.com, one where you can manage all of your sites in one place, whether they’re hosted here or elsewhere.
 Our Developer Blog has lots more details, and the official launch site presents the story of Calypso in beautiful form.
-Our CEO Matt wrote eloquently about Calypso and what it means to our company.
+Our CEO wrote eloquently about Calypso and what it means to our company.

 I’m very proud of, and was surprised by, the incredible technical sea-change that’s happened inside of Automattic, and the new ways of designing and developing that were required to make it work.
 It’s one of the biggest changes we’ve ever made at Automattic, right up there with the P2 theme and the introduction of teams.
 And I’m proud of this evidence that we’re not content just to celebrate what WordPress has accomplished, but ready to tackle the hard problems that still remain.

 WordPress.com bloggers have been using features powered by Calypso for months already, but today we’re open sourcing it and announcing it to the world, along with a new desktop app for Mac, which I’m using to write this very post.
 And if that weren’t enough, we’re also launching a new publication called Discover, highlighting the best of what’s being published with WordPress (including self-hosted sites).
 It’s a big day for Automattic.
 And there’s never been a better time to join us.